mwt/matthewthom.as/_posts/2021-09-30-optimal-fair-contests.md

 ### Direct discrimination

 Direct discrimination is similar to a reserve bid.
 It is possible to mimic any reserve bid through direct discrimination by promising the prize to the weaker player whenever the reserve is not met.
-In particular, take either example from the previous section and set $$p_1(x,y) = p(x,y)$$ and $$p_2(y,x) = 1 - p(x,y)$$.
+In particular, take either example from the previous section and set $p_1(x,y) = p(x,y)$ and $p_2(y,x) = 1 - p(x,y)$.
 Such a contest is efficient and will be strategically equivalent to the original contest.
 For example, consider the aforementioned all-pay auction with a reserve bid.
 With this transformation,

 $$
     p_1(x, y) =